|Liz Boyle moved to Scottsdale in 1969, and

 Liz worked in Scottsdale's legendary Safari

-building for 7 years as Promotions Director for
+building for 7 years as an on-air personality,

 While raising her family on a ranch in rural